-Rhodes’ interest in Karate began in the 1950s, when as a teenager he joined a local club.
-Although he picked up the basics of Karate quickly, he soon realised that the standards of the club was not that good.
+Rhodes’ interest in Karate began in the 1950s when as a teenager he joined a local club.
+Although he picked up the basics of Karate quickly, he soon realised that the standards of the club were not that good.

 In 1967 aged 20, Rhodes found another Karate club in the Armley area of Leeds.
 The Leeds Shotokan Karate Club was a member of the KUGB and had been established by Ronnie Wade, a 1st Dan.
 Wade, an international competitor, was a big influence on Rhodes.

 As a member of the KUGB, the Leeds Shotokan Karate Club had the privilege of hosting top instructors.
 Keinosuke Enodea would visit the club for a week at a time.
 He would conduct intensive training sessions, followed by gradings.
 Other KUGB instructors to visit the club included Hirokazu Kanazawa, Yoshikazu Sumi, and Sadishige Kato.
 As a result of such good instruction, Rhodes progressed quickly and was soon allowed to participate in sparring sessions as a green belt.
 At the time sparring was limited to purple belts.
 In time he would become the Chief Instructor of the club.

 As a green belt, Rhodes competed for the Leeds club in tournaments as part of the kumite team.
 He was part of a team that came second at the KUGB National Championships, behind a very strong Liverpool Red Triangle Club.

 In time Rhodes became a successful tournament competitor.
 He competed in both kata and kumite.
 At the KUGB Northern Regional Championships, he won several individual titles in both events.
 He also won several team titles, also in both events.